Career HubResume

 Your target title isn't about stating your last job title.
 It's about showing you understand the job you're applying for.

-Your Target Title section should be tailored to each specific job application, meaning it may change for every job.
+Regardless of resume type, your Target Title section should be tailored to each specific job description, meaning it may change for every job.

 One of the first things a recruiter searches for in the ATS is the name of the position they're trying to fill.
 Including a target title that matches this makes it easier for them to find your resume.